Athlon007/msc-ogg/README.md

 You're ready to start making your translation!
 After you're done, you can test your translation, by pasting it into "locales" folder in MSCMM folder and going into Settings -> Languages.

-Once you're done, you can send the file either o [this mail](mail.jpg), or send it on Steam Community discussion.
+Once you're done, you can send the file either to [this mail](mail.jpg), or send it on Steam Community discussion.

 **Wanted translators for Spanish, Brazilian (Portuguese), German, French, Italian, and Russian.**